-That mateship - along with courage, endurance and humour helped Geoff and his comrades through the challenges of not just war, but also peace.
+That mateship - along with courage, endurance and humour - helped Geoff and his comrades through the challenges of not just war, but also peace.
+Many of Geoff's generation served during peacetime and, sadly, "don't feel that they should march" on ANZAC Day.